 Registration is now open.

-Register at this link if you plan to attend and not to present.
+Register at this link if you plan to attend the event.